caraya/personal-blog/content/blog/javascript-and-typescript-classes.md

 ## The Future of Classes

-The evolution of both JavaScript and Typescript is an ongoing process.
+The evolution of classes both in JavaScript and Typescript is an ongoing process.

-There are several class-related proposals in various stages of development, including:
+There are several class related proposals in various stages of development, including:

 | Feature | Stage | Description |
 | --- | --- | --- |